 Taking care of your medical concerns is important for your health and safety.
 The sooner you receive medical treatment, the more options are available.
 Medical treatment could come in the form of a medical evidentiary examination, testing and/or treatment for sexually transmitted infections and pregnancy, or treating any other injuries.
 Follow-up medical care is equally important.

-Any survivor of sexual assault, dating/domestic violence, and stalking can pursue either criminal prosecution or civil justice.
-A survivor who is an Ohio University student can also pursue discipline through Ohio University’s Office of Community Standards and Student Responsibility and/or Institutional Equity.
+Survivors of sexual assault, dating/domestic violence, and stalking have the option to pursue either criminal prosecution or civil justice.
+A survivor who is an Ohio University student can also pursue an investigation through Ohio University’s Office of Institutional Equity and Community Standards and Student Responsibility.

 You are not alone and you do not have to cope with your feelings in private.
 Survivors of sexual assault, dating/domestic violence, and stalking have the option to seek the help of a trained professional to cope with their thoughts, feelings, and concerns.